jrudolph/llama2.scala/README.md

  * llama.cpp = as of [d783f798](https://github.com/ggerganov/llama.cpp/tree/d783f7982e0e823a2626a9956359c0d36c1a7e21)
  * scala-native = Using scala-native 0.4.14 with the `Llama2SimpleTransformer` implementation

+Notes:
+* Approximate speedups are:
+    * pure Scala -> AVX2: > 10x
+    * FP32 -> Q8/Q4 (in Scala): same speed
+    * FP32 -> Q8 (AVX2): ~ 2x
+    * Q8 -> Q4 (AVX2) on one thread: same speed
+    * Q4 1 thread -> 6 threads on small models: ~ 2x
+    * Q4 1 thread -> 6 threads on large models: ~ 3x
+* The pure Scala mode GraalVM JDK 17 is only competitive with a llama2.c version compiled with `-O3`.
+  Using `-Ofast` on C already makes a huge difference.
+Would be interesting to see the exact differences between JIT compiled code and gcc output with `-Ofast`.
+Not sure if something like `-Ofast` (using less strict FP math) is possible on the JVM.
+* Using (i.e. mostly adapting from llama.cpp) kernels in C with SIMD intrinsics and calling them with JNI from Scala makes a huge difference.
+It is easy to do locally, but, of course, much harder to do in a portable way.
+* As expected, quantization gives another boost.
+Interesting that it is more pronounced when multi-threading is enabled.
+* OMP-based multithreading is simple to use from C and helps a lot.
+Scaling is not perfect, with benefits diminishing sharply after using more than 6 (of 8) threads.
+* Multithreading is interesting, as the task units are quite small (one matrix multiplication) and overheads can be significant.
+* Quantization only helps with SIMD optimization.
+Only SIMD will give access to byte-wise (int8) operations and *decreasing* the data type size will *increase* the number of lanes per vector with the same factor.
+It is unclear why going from 32-bit to 8-bit gives only a 2x speedup while being able to run 4x more operations in parallel.
+One explanation could be that you need more instructions because of the added complexity of quantization.

 | Model                      | Quantization | Implementation              | Threads | tok / s |
 |----------------------------|--------------|-----------------------------|---------|---------|
 | stories15M.bin             | Q4           | native-avx2                 | 1       | 494     |